“Pitch a Boogie Woogie”

 Irvin C. Miller’s Brown Skin Models was one of the premier Harlem attractions from its inception in the mid-1920s, showcasing as it did the beauty of dark-skinned women.
 Miller himself is one of the least documented of the important early Black vaudeville stars and promoters; his career parallels and then goes beyond that of his better known brother, Flournoy, co-creator of the musicals that defined the early part of the Harlem Renaissance, Shuffle Along and Runnin’ Wild.
 The Models didn’t so much dance as pose, and that’s what you get in “Pitch”: they mix slow-moving dances with exaggerated poses during three songs, including a kind of strip-tease in one and a key-hole dance in another.

-The blending of Winstead’s with Miller’s shows is also part of an unwritten history of Black entertainment that interviews with Jones and Mattie Barber Sloan, especially, have filled in.
+The blending of Winstead’s with Miller’s shows is also part of a mostly unwritten history of Black entertainment that interviews with Jones and Mattie Barber Sloan, especially, have filled in.
 Sloan recalled that Miller’s show had traveled with them on more than one occasion, and Jones said that after World War II, the traveling entertainment scene had changed more than Miller understood.
-It seemed natural, Jones said, that Miller join up with someone like Winstead, who knew the routes and the performers, the best of whom, Jones said, were in a class by themselves.
+It seemed natural, Jones said, that Miller join up with someone like Winstead, who knew the routes and the performers, the best of whom were in a class by themselves.
 One of those giants, “right up there with Bert Williams,” he said, was William Earl, the comedian and dancer whose performance in the Grand Finale may offer the only known images of him.
-After seeing “Pitch” for the first time, in 1987, Jones was amazed that such a talent didn’t even get to speak, or make a joke for the whole film, and then comes out in the Finale just like he’d have done at the conclusion of a Models show, except live, when he came out for that last dance with the Models, he’d have brought down the house with his dance that reminded them of how outrageously funny he had been; but in “Pitch,” we’re deprived of that essential first part, making his dance even more ghostly and haunting.
+After seeing “Pitch” for the first time, in 1987, Jones was amazed that such a talent didn’t even get to speak, or make a joke, for the whole film, and then comes out in the Finale just like he’d have done at the conclusion of a Models show, except live, when he came out for that last dance with the Models, he’d have brought down the house with his dance that reminded them of how outrageously funny he had been in his featured act; but in “Pitch,” we’re deprived of that essential first part, making his dance even more ghostly and haunting.

 • • •